rutvik2611/miniproject1/GitFlow.md

 # Step 3: Create a file

- Look at the section that starts "...or create a new repository on the command line," and ignore the rest for now.
+Create a new file from terminal and ignore the rest for now.

-Open the Terminal program on your computer.
+Open the Terminal program on your PC.

-or on Windows you can use cmd and guid it to the folder where you want the repository.
+or then again on Windows you can utilize cmd and guid it to the organizer where you stored the repo.

-with commands like cd,mkdir and rm.
+with directions like cd,mkdir and rm.

 ![Image](Dependency/git_guide5.png)